CLOI ETF and CLOB ETF: Question and Answer

 The enhanced yields and credit spreads provided by CLOs may help to maintain an attractive overall yield for an income focused portfolio.
 Although CLOs can introduce volatility if credit spreads widen, their historical default loss rate is extremely low, both on an absolute basis and relative to similarly rated bonds and loans.1 Thus, investors have been able to earn a higher level of income with significantly lower default risk.

 The floating rate nature of CLOs means there is very little sensitivity to interest rates.
 Investors looking to shorten their overall duration might consider an allocation to CLOs from their investment grade or high yield fixed coupon investments.
 In addition, each CLO typically contains at least 150-250 unique issuer exposures.
 As high yield borrowers, these issuers won’t overlap with investment grade exposures, providing additional issuer diversification.
-Furthermore, overlap with high yield portfolios may also be relatively low, as a growing universe of issuers access funding only through the loan market.
+Furthermore, overlap with high yield portfolios may also be relatively low, as a growing universe of issuers access funding only through the loan market and significant sector exposure differences between the high yield and loan markets.

-What is the investment strategy of CLOI and how is it managed?
+What is the investment strategy of CLOI and CLOB and how are they managed?

 What is the process used to select securities and construct the portfolio?